Recommended National FPS Rules

 Fire Mode Definitions

-Semi-Automatic - One BB can be fired from the weapon per trigger pull and reset.
+Semi-Automatic - One BB can be fired from the airgun per trigger pull and reset.

 Automatic - Two or more BBs non-simultaneously can be fired from the weapon per